-THE CONTRACT OF THE PROPERTY O
+A THE PROPERTY OF THE PROPERTY

-- b.
+- a.
+Provide a containment for the aircraft to reduce the transport of dusts to the exterior.
+This would include thoroughly masking cracks and small holes, and sealing off other portions of the aircraft presumed to be free from contamination (i.e the cockpit).
+The containment should also include an area for decontamination of clothing and hands for the workers. - b.
 Restoration personnel actively involved with interior surface preparation should wear Tyvek coveralls and full-faced high efficiency particulate air filters (HEPA).
-In general, controls implemented during an asbestos removal project would be appropriate in this situation. - Air should be sampled for total dusts during surface preparation activities to document the levels of dust. - d.
+In general, controls implemented during an asbestos removal project would be appropriate in this situation. - c.
+Air should be sampled for total dusts during surface preparation activities to document the levels of dust. - d.
 Collect at least one additional swipe sample in an area thought to be free from PCDD contamination (i.e the cockpit area). - e.
 Provide appropriate training as required for respirator use (and fit-testing if needed), decontamination of protective clothing and self after removal of protective clothing, and appropriate work practices to minimize dust.
 These work practices include: - Remove stored items from the interior bay of the aircraft and decontamination with either hexane soaked rags, or soap and water.
 The bags of material stored in the bay should be removed, and the plastic bags discarded.
 The aircraft canopy should be decontaminated with soap and (mimal) water.
 Any decontamination materials should be handled as dioxin contaminated wastes. - Minimal scraping of painted surfaces in preparation for painting.
 Mechanical sanding should be completely avoided, and hand sanding minimized.
 Surface areas covered with grease or oil should be decontaminated with hexane and cloths and treated as dioxin contaminated wastes. - Sealing of scraped surfaces with commercially available sealing mixture.
 Once the interior of the aircraft is painted, appropriate labeling should indicate that surfaces beneath the painted surfaces are dioxin contaminated. - f.
 Once the aircraft is restored, viewing by tourists should be limited to the exterior of the aircraft only.
 The interior of the aircraft should not be used to store any materials or spare parts.